Adron Chambers: Major leagues

 that month that helped the Cardinals earn their playoff berth.
+On October 28, Chambers was added to the Cardinals' World Series roster as an emergency replacement for the injured Matt Holliday before Game 7 of the 2011 World Series against the Texas Rangers.

-On October 28, 2011 Adron Chambers was added to the St. Louis Cardinals World Series roster as an emergency replacement for the injured Matt Holliday before game 7 of the 2011 World Series against the Texas Rangers.
+Chambers made 41 appearances for St. Louis during the 2012 campaign, batting .222/.300/.296 with four RBI and two stolen bases.
+He appeared in 25 games for the Cardinals in the 2013 season, batting .154/.241/.192 with one RBI.

-After splitting time between St. Louis and the team's minor league system in 2012 and 2013, Chambers was out-righted off the Cardinals roster on November 5, 2013 and elected free agency.
-In 2013, he had four hits in 26 at bats with St. Louis.
-He was kept on the Cardinals active roster through the 2013 National League Divisional Series and the 2013 National League Championship Series.
+Chambers was kept on the Cardinals' active roster through the 2013 National League Divisional Series and the 2013 National League Championship Series.
+On November 5, 2013, Chambers was removed from the 40-man roster and sent outright to Memphis; he subsequently rejected the assignment and elected free agency.

 Houston Astros

-Chambers signed a minor league deal with the Houston Astros in November 2013.
+Chambers signed a minor league deal with the Houston Astros on November 26, 2013.
 He played in 17 games with the Astros during Spring Training before being assigned to the Triple-A Oklahoma City RedHawks to begin 2014.
 He was the team's Opening Day center-fielder and leadoff hitter, but injured himself on a slide, dislocating his left ring finger in the 4th inning, and he was placed on the disabled list.
 He was activated on May 11 and played that day.
-In 25 games for the RedHawks, Chambers hit .281 with 2 HR and 15 RBI.
+In 25 games for the RedHawks, Chambers hit .281 with two home runs and 15 RBI.

 Toronto Blue Jays

-On June 12, Chambers was traded to the Toronto Blue Jays for two minor leaguers, LHP Alejandro Solarte and 2B Will Dupont.
-The Blue Jays assigned him to the Triple-A Buffalo Bisons.
+On June 12, 2014, Chambers was traded to the Toronto Blue Jays in exchange for minor leaguers Alejandro Solarte and Will Dupont.
+The Blue Jays subsequently assigned him to the Triple-A Buffalo Bisons.

 Chicago Cubs

-On December 23, 2014 Chambers signed with the Chicago Cubs on a minor league deal.
+On December 23, 2014, Chambers signed a minor league contract with the Chicago Cubs organization.
+He played in 88 games for the Triple-A Iowa Cubs in 2015, slashing .280/.358/.375 with one home run, 30 RBI, and nine stolen bases.
+Chambers elected free agency following the season on November 6, 2015.

 Bridgeport Bluefish

 On June 13, 2016, Chambers signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball.
-He was released on July 26, 2016.
+In 30 appearances for the Bluefish, he batted .218/.289/.345 with two home runs, 10 RBI, and two stolen bases.
+Chambers was released by Bridgeport on July 26.

 Ottawa Champions

 On August 12, 2016, Chambers signed with the Ottawa Champions of the Can-Am League.
-He won the Championship title with the Champions, defeating the Rockland Boulders 3-2 in a best of 5 series on September 17, 2016.
+He won the Championship title with the Champions, defeating the Rockland Boulders 3–2 in a best of 5 series on September 17, 2016.
 He re-signed on December 16, 2016.
+In 24 games he hit .304/.351/.412 with 1 home run, 10 RBIs and 2 stolen bases.

 Sussex County Miners

 On June 3, 2017, Chambers was traded to the Sussex County Miners.
-He was released on August 14, 2017.
+In 55 appearances for Sussex County, he batted .295/.403/.399 with two home runs, 10 RBI, and 14 stolen bases.
+Chambers was released by the Miners on August 14.